-Learner who do not qualify in the term-end examination are allowed to take up the Term End Examination in the next semester.
+Learner who does not qualify in the term-end examination is allowed to take up the Term End Examination in the next semester.
 It means you can take the TEE of the first year courses during the second year of your study.
 Similarly, second year courses can be carried over to the third year.

-7.1 Assignments
+7.1 Assignments/ Tutorial/ Practical

 Assignments constitute the continuous evaluation.
-The marks that you secure in the assignments will be counted in your final result.
-As mentioned earlier, an assignment of a course carries 30% weightage.
+The marks that you secure in the assignments and tutorial will be counted in your final result.
+As mentioned earlier, an assignment of a course carries 30% weightage, for the courses that do not have Practical or Tutorial, and 20% weightage for the courses that have Practical or tutorial, Practical and tutorial will have 10% weightage.
 You are therefore advised to take your assignment seriously.
 A simple omission on your part may put you in great inconvenience later.

-For each course of this programme, you have to do two to three Tutor Marked Assignments (TMAs) depending upon the nature of the course.
+For each course of this programme, you have to do two to three Tutor Marked Assignments (TMA) depending upon the nature of the course.
 The TMA for each semester can be downloaded from the Student Zone of the University website.